Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 code /path/to/engagement-platform-labs

-3. The container starts.
-Open a new terminal (Ctrl+backtick).
+3. The Debian operator console builds and starts.
+Open a new terminal (Ctrl+backtick); you are at a Debian shell:

 docker run -d --rm \